-I’d watched the last season and thought it looked like an amazing experience.
-As soon as I found out that there was going to be a second series, I introduced the show to my mum straight away as obviously if I got on to the show she would have to play an extremely big part in the show.
+I’d watched the last series and thought it looked like an amazing experience.
+As soon as I found out that there was going to be a second series, I introduced the show to my mum straight away as, obviously, if I got onto the show, she would have to play an extremely big part in it.
 She said that it was an amazing idea and we should definitely go for it!

 Were you nervous before filming started?